 Excerpted from “Only Putting the Truth Into Practice Is Possessing Reality” in The Word Appears in the Flesh

-How can it be seen whether a person is possessed of the reality of the truth?
+How can it be seen whether a person is possessed of truth reality?
 It is apparent from the moment they open their mouth to speak.
-A person without the reality of the truth speaks wholly of doctrine, no matter the topic; one knows at a glance that they do not generally practice the truth.
-As soon as one possessed of the reality of the truth comes into contact with you, their fellowship can resolve the problems that beset you at once.
+A person without truth reality speaks wholly of doctrine, no matter the topic; one knows at a glance that they do not generally practice the truth.
+As soon as one possessed of truth reality comes into contact with you, their fellowship can resolve the problems that beset you at once.
 With just a few words, they lay bare problems that have troubled you for years, problems that no one else has been able to clarify by preaching doctrine, and they enable you to understand the truth and God’s will.
 You are no longer troubled, and no longer do you feel fettered; you are no longer constrained, but free and liberated.
+So what those people say is truth reality, is it not?
 If you do not understand their words, no matter what they say, and if what they say does not solve your problem at its root, then what they are saying to you is merely letters and doctrines.
 Letters and doctrines cannot provide for people or help them, and they cannot resolve people’s practical difficulties.

 Excerpted from God’s Fellowship

 No matter how many years people have had faith, they never gain a sense of what is good about believing in God.
 They cannot sense what tangible benefits they can gain from having faith, and are often even like the unbelievers, unable to beat the world’s trends, or its various temptations and enticements, or the fame and gain of the flesh.
 They even feel quite empty, and this feeling emerges from time to time and becomes increasingly obvious.
 More and more, they wonder, “There isn’t any meaning to believing in God, is there?
 If my faith has developed to this degree, shouldn’t I be just about there?
 I guess this is just how it is then, and there’s no telling whether I can be saved.”
 What does this indicate?
-(Not understanding the truth, and not having entered the reality of the truth.)
-That is it exactly; they have not entered the reality of the truth.
+(Not understanding the truth, and not having entered truth reality.)
+That is it exactly; they have not entered truth reality.
 That is, people do not understand any of those truths they should understand that God has granted and provided to them.
-Why haven’t they understood?
+Why have they not understood?
 It is because they have not taken God’s words as principles and a path of practice to implement in their daily lives and turn into their own reality.
 None of what they do, how they live, how they exist, or the way they deal with people, events, and things is based on God’s words.
 You have not experienced or learned through practice any of these words of God, and you have not personally experienced, nor do you know, what the true meaning of His words is.
-For this reason, God exposes the world and exposes people’s corruption and reveals the various states of every type of person, revealing the exact nature of each and every kind of person, event, or thing you encounter in the world when you come across it, yet you cannot fathom their essence.
-Because you have not experienced or entered them, you will never be able to fathom them.
-Nominally, you have believed in God for so many years, yet you are still you; you have not changed at all.
-That is, with regard to the depths of your heart and to your nature and essence, your corrupt disposition has not transformed in the least, so, from start to finish, you cannot let go of the world, of humanity, of Satan, of trends, and of fame and gain, because you cannot see them for what they are.
-Therefore, you often feel empty and listless, and that you have no confidence; moreover, you are unable to give rise to a genuine faith in God.
+For this reason, when God exposes the dark world, exposes people’s corruption, and reveals the various states of every type of person, you cannot fathom the essence of these issues.
+Because you lack experience and have not attained entry, you will never be able to fathom it.
+Nominally, you have believed in God for so many years, yet you are still just the same as worldly people; you have not changed at all.
+That is, with regard to the depths of your heart and to your nature essence, your corrupt disposition has not been purified, nor has your life disposition transformed in the least; thus, from start to finish, you cannot let go of the dark world, of satanic trends, of fame and gain, and of status, because you cannot see them for what they are.
+You often feel that life is empty and meaningless and that you have no path or confidence; this is because you do not know God’s work and are unable to give rise to genuine faith in God.

-What are the manifestations of someone who lacks the truth and life?
-Without the truth, people will naturally be subject to the constraints and bonds of their satanic nature; they’ll naturally reveal a disposition that is arrogant and conceited, selfish and contemptible, reckless, and autocratic.
-They will be prone to bragging, being deceitful and treacherous, suspicious of others, and prone to attacking and judging others; they will always assess people through their prejudices and motives.
-They will always rely on their own preferences in their words and actions, and when they encounter setbacks or failures will become negative.
-Sometimes they’ll be supremely arrogant, and at times they’ll be so negative that they practically burrow into the ground.
-They go to extremes and are never normal.
-When they’re not baring their fangs, they’re putting on a pathetic face.
-You’ve come to a halt here: You’re willing to suffer and to pay a price; your resolution and determination are complete, but you don’t have the reality of the truth.
-What is the expression of someone having the reality of the truth?
-I’ll tell you a few major indications.
-When people have the reality of the truth, on one aspect, they’ve understood some truth.
-What else?
-Changes in disposition have a characteristic.
-That is, being able to submit to what is right and in line with the truth.
-No matter who gives you suggestions—whether they are young or old, whether you get along well, and whether the relationship between you is good or bad—as long as they say something that is correct and in line with the truth, and beneficial to the work of God’s family, then you can listen, adopt it, and accept it, and not be impacted by any other factors.
+What manifestations do people who lack the truth life exhibit?
+Without the truth, they will naturally be subject to the constraints and bonds of their satanic nature; they will naturally reveal a disposition that is arrogant and conceited, selfish and contemptible, reckless and willful, and liable to decide and act alone.
+Such people will lie and cheat, be deceitful and treacherous, and be prone to feeling suspicious of others, and to attacking and judging others; they will always assess others through the lens of their prejudices and motives.
+Such people will always rely on their own preferences in both word and deed, and when encountering setbacks or failures, they will become negative.
+At times they will be supremely arrogant, and at times they will fall into such negativity that they practically burrow a hole into the ground.
+These people go to extremes, and are never normal.
+When they are not baring their fangs, they are putting on puppy dog eyes.
+This is the sort of state you are currently in: You are willing to suffer and pay a price; your resolution and determination are complete—but you do not yet possess truth reality.
+How do people who possess truth reality to serve as their lives express themselves?
+I will tell you a few major indications.
+When people possess truth reality, on the one hand, they have understood some of the truth; on the other, they have begun to exhibit some changes in disposition.
+Changes in disposition have a characteristic, which is being able to submit to what is right and in line with the truth.
+No matter who gives you suggestions—whether they are young or old, whether you get along well, and whether the relationship between you is good or bad—as long as they say something that is correct and in line with the truth, and also is beneficial to the work of God’s house, then you can listen, adopt it, and accept it, and not be impacted by any other factors.
 This is the first aspect of that characteristic.
-First you can accept the truth, as well as things that are correct and in line with the truth.
-Another is being able to seek the truth whenever you encounter a problem.
-You not only can accept the truth; you must also be able to seek it.
-For example, if you encounter a new problem that no one can fathom, you can seek the truth, see what you should do or practice to make the matter in line with the principles of the truth, and meet God’s requirements.
+First of all, you can accept the truth, as well as things that are correct and in line with the truth.
+Another aspect is being able to seek the truth whenever you encounter a problem.
+You must not only be able to accept the truth; you must also be able to seek it.
+For example, if you encounter a new problem that no one can fathom, then you can seek the truth and see what you should do or practice to bring the matter in line with the truth principles and meet God’s requirements.
 Yet another aspect is gaining the ability to be considerate of God’s will.
 How should you be considerate of His will?
-This depends on what duty you are performing and what requirements God has of your duty.
-You must grasp this principle: Carry out your duty according to what God requires, and carry it out to satisfy God.
-You must also understand the will of God, and what the desired result of your duty is, and you must be able to act with responsibility and faithfulness.
+This depends on what duty you are performing and what requirements He has of it.
+You must grasp this principle: Carry out your duty according to God’s requirements, and fulfill it to His satisfaction.
+You must also understand God’s will and what the desired result of your duty is, and you must be able to act with responsibility and faithfulness.
 All of these are ways to be considerate of God’s will.
-If you do not know how to be considerate of God’s will in the thing you are doing, you must do some seeking in order to accomplish that and to satisfy Him.
-If you can put these three principles into practice, measure the way you actually are living by them, and find a path of practice, then you will be handling affairs in a principled manner.
-No matter what you encounter and no matter what problems you have to deal with, you must always search for what principles you should be practicing by, what details these each include, and how they should be practiced so that you will not be violating the principles.
+If you do not know how to be considerate of God’s will in the thing that you are currently doing, then you must do some seeking in order to accomplish that and to satisfy Him.
+If you can put these three principles into practice, measure how well you are actually living by them, and find a path of practice, then you will be handling matters in a principled manner.
+Regardless of what you might encounter, and no matter what problems you might have to deal with, you must always search for the right principles to practice by, what details these each include, and how they should be practiced so that you will not be violating the principles.
 Once you have a clear understanding of these things, you will naturally be able to practice the truth.

-Excerpted from “Only by Putting the Truth Into Practice Can You Cast off the Binds of a Corrupt Disposition” in Records of Christ’s Talks
+Excerpted from “Only by Putting the Truth Into Practice Can One Cast off the Shackles of a Corrupt Disposition” in Records of Christ’s Talks

 People who have the truth are those who, in their real experiences, can stand firm in their testimony, stand firm in their position, stand on the side of God, without ever retreating, and who can have a normal relationship with people who love God, who, when things happen to them, are able to completely obey God, and can obey God unto death.
 Your practice and revelations in real life are the testimony of God, they are man’s living out and the testimony of God, and this is truly enjoying God’s love; when you have experienced to this point, the due effect will have been achieved.
 You are possessed of actual living out and your every action is looked upon with admiration by others.
 Your clothing and outward appearance are unremarkable, but you live out a life of the utmost piety, and when you communicate the words of God, you are guided and enlightened by Him.
 You are able to speak God’s will through your words, communicate reality, and you understand much about serving in spirit.
 You are candid in your speech, you are decent and upright, non-confrontational and decorous, able to obey God’s arrangements and stand firm in your testimony when things befall you, and you are calm and composed no matter what you are dealing with.
 This kind of person has truly seen God’s love.
 Some people are still young, but they act as someone of middle age; they are mature, possessed of the truth, and admired by others—and these are the people who have testimony and are the manifestation of God.
 Which is to say, when they have experienced to a certain point, inside they will have an insight toward God, and their external disposition will also stabilize.
 Many people do not put the truth into practice and do not stand firm in their testimony.
 In such people there is no love of God, or testimony to God, and these are the people most loathed by God.
 They read the words of God in the gatherings, but what they live out is Satan, and this is dishonoring God, vilifying God, and blaspheming God.
 In such people, there is no sign of God’s love, and they do not have the work of the Holy Spirit at all.
 So, people’s words and actions represent Satan.